DPS0340/mysqlbackup/README.md

-# mysqlbackup-bash Branch
+# mysqlbackup

-Bash script for backup mysql on linux environment.
+Bash|python script for backup mysql on linux environment.